-The architect/engineer (lead designer) must certify that the concept design complies with the program requirements, PBS P100, GSA's energy goals, Federal
+The architect/engineer (lead designer) must certify that the concept design complies with the program requirements, PBS P100, GSA's energy goals, Federal energy goals, and local regulatory agencies and review boards.

 In bullet form, identify how proposed design features will support performance expectations of the project.
 Expectations are identified in the project's design program and within the Functional Objectives Matrix, Figure A-1.